arokem/2013-09-16-ISI/lessons/rnaseq/tutorial.md

 on the pipeline, please contact

-Please contact the Pegasus Users Mailing list at
+Please contact the USC RseqFlow Mailing list at
 <rseqflow@isi.edu> if you need help.